Chart Color Schemes

 Glen Osmond was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Glen Osmond has high cultural diversity, with 35.8% born overseas and 29.8% speaking a language other than English at home.
-Christianity is the main religion, at 42.9%.
-Judaism is overrepresented, at 0.6% compared to Greater Adelaide's 0.3%.
+Glen Osmond has a high level of cultural diversity, with 35.8% of its population born overseas and 29.8% speaking a language other than English at home.
+Christianity is the predominant religion in Glen Osmond, accounting for 42.9% of its population.
+However, Judaism is overrepresented compared to Greater Adelaide, making up 0.6% of Glen Osmond's population versus the regional average of 0.1%.

 Frequently Asked Questions - Diversity